jwaddi/CHEM501_Digital_Portfolio/README.md

 The dashboard is designed to be robust, reproducible, and extendable, following best practice in scientific data workflows.

+# Required Libraries
-# Required Librariesas well as built-in libraries.
+This project utilises a number of external as well as built-in libraries.
 Please read through the following and ensure that they are installed on your device to be able to run the code packages.

 ### For data aquisiton:
 1. ssssss